 A class-action lawsuit requires several steps before it reaches settlement or trial.

-Complete these steps to start the class action lawsuit process:
+Complete these steps to start the class action lawsuit in California:

 - File a lawsuit,